-Our Shelter Case Manager provides comprehensive case management services as well as assistance in short- and long-term goal planning for shelter clients.
+Our Shelter Program Coordinator provides comprehensive case management services as well as assistance in short- and long-term goal planning for shelter clients.

 Joanne says: “My responsibilities are endless.
 My main goal is to help our residents with anything that they need to become self sufficient.
 I also help them set short- and long-term goals.
 Education is key.
 I wear many hats in this position.
 But that is it in a nutshell.

 “My passion is to help women and children who find themselves in a situation.
 I’ve been there, so I know how hard it is to navigate through the systems when you need help.

 “My vision…hmmm… I can’t stop DV (domestic violence) in the world as much as I would like to… I guess my vision is to see people educated on DV in their communities and when clients leave the shelter, to be able to live in peace and feel safe.